Utilities for working with Swift Concurrency

 service.dataAndErrorMethod(reply: continuation.resumingHandler)

-.
-These libraries might be useful and are defintely worth checking out as well.
+}Right now, it's still quite difficult to make use of AsyncSequence.
+These libraries might be useful and are definitely worth checking out as well.

 - AsyncAlgorithms: Apple-owned reactive extensions to